DennisSchulmeister/MiniClavier/puredata/README.md

 All other `*.pd` files here are internal abstractions of the synthesizer.
 The smaller ones use only inlets and outlets to communicate with the outside world.
-But the larger components rely on the aformentioned send/receive objects to know what to do.
+But the larger components rely on the aforementioned send/receive objects to know what to do.
 All in all they form the "private" implementation of the synthesizer.